tvergho/ai-card-cutting/README.md

 ## To Do
 - [x] Write installation instructions and requirements.txt
 - [ ] Fix highlight bug where un-underlined text found earlier is highlighted
+  - Make it so you can only highlight the first letter individually.
 - [x] Deprecate substring_locations
 - [x] Remove path specific log files
 - [ ] Weird Unicode encoding bug messes up parsing sometimes
+- [ ] Generate highlight/underline/emphasis with one script